Kjeldahl method: Method

 Ammonium ion concentration in the acid solution, and thus the amount of nitrogen in the sample, is measured via titration.
 If boric acid (or some other weak acid) was used, direct acid–base titration is done with a strong acid of known concentration.
 HCl or H2SO4 can be used.
-Indirect back titration is used instead if strong acids were used to make the standard acid solution: strong base of known concentration (like NaOH) is used to neutralize the solution.
+Indirect back titration is used instead if strong acids were used to make the standard acid solution: a strong base of known concentration (like NaOH) is used to neutralize the solution.
 In this case, the amount of ammonia is calculated as the difference between the amount of HCl and NaOH.
-In the case of direct titration, it is not necessary to know the exact amount of weak acid (e.g. boric acid) because it does not interfere with the titration (it does have to be in excess of ammonia to efficiently trap it).
-Thus, one standard solution is needed (e.g. HCl) in the direct titration, while two are needed (e.g. HCl and NaOH) in the back-titration.
+In the case of direct titration, it is not necessary to know the exact amount of weak acid (e.g. boric acid) because it does not interfere with the titration (it does have to be in excess of ammonia to trap it efficiently).
+Thus, one standard solution (e.g., HCl) is needed in the direct titration, while two are needed (e.g., HCl and NaOH) in the back-titration.
 One of the suitable indicators for these titration reactions is Tashiro's indicator.

 In practice, this analysis is largely automated; specific catalysts accelerate the decomposition.
 Originally, the catalyst of choice was mercuric oxide.
-However, while it was very effective, health concerns resulted in it being replaced by cupric sulfate.
-Cupric sulfate was not as efficient as mercuric oxide, and yielded lower protein results.
-It was soon supplemented with titanium dioxide, which is currently the approved catalyst in all of the methods of analysis for protein in the Official Methods and Recommended Practices of AOAC International.
+However, while it was very effective, health concerns resulted in its replacement with cupric sulfate.
+Cupric sulfate was less efficient than mercuric oxide and yielded lower protein results.
+It was soon supplemented with titanium dioxide, the approved catalyst in all protein analysis methods in the Official Methods and Recommended Practices of AOAC International.

 Applications

-The Kjeldahl method's universality, precision and reproducibility have made it the internationally recognized method for estimating the protein content in foods and it is the standard method against which all other methods are judged.
+The Kjeldahl method's universality, precision and reproducibility have made it the internationally recognized method for estimating the protein content in foods.
+It is the standard method against which all other methods are judged.
 It is also used to assay soils, waste waters, fertilizers and other materials.
-It does not, however, give a measure of true protein content, as it measures nonprotein nitrogen in addition to the nitrogen in proteins.
+However, it does not allow for determining the true protein content, as it measures non-protein nitrogen in addition to the nitrogen in proteins.
 This is evidenced by the 2007 pet food incident and the 2008 Chinese milk powder scandal, when melamine, a nitrogen-rich chemical, was added to raw materials to fake high protein contents.
 Also, different correction factors are needed for different proteins to account for different amino acid sequences.
 Additional disadvantages, such as the need to use concentrated sulfuric acid at high temperature and the relatively long testing time (an hour or more), compare unfavorably with the Dumas method for measuring crude protein content.

 Total Kjeldahl nitrogen

 Total Kjeldahl nitrogen or TKN is the sum of nitrogen bound in organic substances, nitrogen in ammonia (NH3-N) and in ammonium (NH4+-N) in the chemical analysis of soil, water, or waste water (e.g. sewage treatment plant effluent).

-Today, TKN is a required parameter for regulatory reporting at many treatment plants, and as a means of monitoring plant operations.
+Today, TKN is a required parameter for regulatory reporting at many treatment plants and for monitoring plant operations.